What Questions Should I Ask Before I Hire My Wedding Photographer?

 "I've been a proud legal business owner since 2016!" -K.H

 Do you have business insurance?

-Now this may not affect you directly, but it's great peace of mind knowing that the professional you hire has considered all the 'what if's'.
-Did you know unlike home and auto insurance you're not required to have small business insurance?
-However, wouldn't you like to know if something happens to the photographers equipment that they have insurance coverage to help replace everything from cameras to laptops.
+Now, this may not affect you directly, but it's great peace of mind knowing that the professional you hire has considered all the 'what if's'.
+Did you know, that unlike home and auto insurance you're not required to have small business insurance?
+However, wouldn't you like to know if something happens to the photographer's equipment that they have insurance coverage to help replace everything from cameras to laptops.
 If photography is not someone's full-time profession they may not be thinking about these 'what if's' quite the same.

-As a wedding photographer, we come across crazy lighting scenarios all the time!
-Some of these scenarios can include windowless basement receptions, stain glass windows, fluorescent ceiling lights or high noon direct sun making shadows under the nose and causing everyone's eyes to squint!
+As wedding photographers, we come across crazy lighting scenarios all the time!
+Some of these scenarios can include windowless basement receptions, stained glass windows, fluorescent ceiling lights or high noon direct sun making shadows under the nose and causing everyone's eyes to squint!
 It's important to know that whomever you hire has the knowledge and equipment to handle all of these situations and more.

 Do you have a backup camera, lenses and other important equipment?

 Camera equipment is not invincible.
 Just like your phone or laptop, our machines can break.
 Accidents happen!
 Make sure whoever you hire has brought backup equipment along with them so even if their camera does quit on them you won't have to worry.
 This is another benefit of working with a professional.

 "Personally I have four cameras and twelve lenses.
 Each photographer on my team has an additional two-three camera bodies.
 Even on our worst day, we can't break that many!" -K.H

 Are you used to working with the average couple VS paid models?